Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 Spanning 120 acres, Vondelpark is named for 17th-century playwright and poet Joost van den Vondel.
 This urban park is in the borough of Amsterdam-Zuid just west of the Museumplein.

-Originally opened in 1865, Vondelpark is the most visited of parks in the Netherlands, with an average of 10 million visitors per year.
+Originally opened in 1865, Vondelpark is the most visited park in the Netherlands, with an average of 10 million visitors per year.
 Take a bike tour of Amsterdam to see it and more.

 Perhaps the most iconic symbol of the Netherlands outside of tulips are windmills.
 Today, 19 of the original historic windmills built in the18th century are protected under the UNESCO World Heritage status.